Part 7

 Nothing else.
 I am my world.

+My world is myself.
 It is complete and perfect.

 I need nothing, not even myself, for myself I cannot lose.